App-vNext/Polly/README.md

 + [Part IV: Custom policies for all execution types](http://www.thepollyproject.org/2019/02/13/custom-policies-for-all-execution-types-custom-policies-part-iv/): sync and async, generic and non-generic.

 We provide a [starter template for a custom policy](https://github.com/Polly-Contrib/Polly.Contrib.CustomPolicyTemplates) for developing your own custom policy.

+## Chaos engineering with Simmy

+[Simmy](https://github.com/Polly-Contrib/Simmy) is a major new companion project adding a chaos-engineering and fault-injection dimension to Polly, through the provision of policies to selectively inject faults or latency.

+Head over to the [Simmy](https://github.com/Polly-Contrib/Simmy) repo to find out more.

 ## Polly-Contrib